pm38702003/liri-node-app/README.md

 # liri-node-app

 LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.
-Following commands are supported:
+The following commands are supported:
 + node liri.js concert-this 'artist/band name here'
 + node liri.js spotify-this-song 'song name here'
 + node liri.js movie-this 'movie name here'